mitsuba-renderer/enoki/docs/dynamic.rst

     ENOKI_STRUCT_SUPPORT(GPSCoord2, time, pos, reliable)

-The two highlighted changes play the following roles:
+The two highlighted additions do the following:

 1. The macro on lines 10 and 11 declares copy and assignment constructors that are able to convert between different types of records.

-2. The macro on line 14 declares a partial template overload that makes Enoki aware of ``GPSCoord2`` for the purposes of dynamic vectorization.
+2. The macro on line 14 makes Enoki aware of ``GPSCoord2`` for the purposes of dynamic vectorization.

-It is possible but fairly tedious to write these declarations by hand, hence the code generation macros.
+It is possible but fairly tedious to write these declarations by hand, hence the code generation macros should generally be used.

 With these declarations, we can now allocate a dynamic array of 1000 coordinates that will be processed in packets of 4 (or more, depending on the